Drip Irrigation System Cost Guide: Average UK Prices 2026

 Can I install a drip irrigation system as a DIY job?

 In some cases, yes.
-Many drip irrigation systems are designed to be DIY-friendly, especially the basic kits that connect directly to your garden hose.
-These systems usually come with all of the necessary components and instructions, so you can often fit them without any specialist tools, equipment or experience.
-Installing the system yourself can help reduce the overall cost.
+Many basic drip irrigation kits are designed to be DIY-friendly, especially smaller systems that connect directly to a garden hose.
+These usually come with the main components and instructions, so they can often be fitted without specialist tools.

-However, if your garden is particularly large or if the system requires a more complex layout with multiple zones, pressure regulators or automation features, it may be better to hire a professional to make sure the system is installed correctly.
+However, if you have a large garden, several watering zones or a more complicated layout, it may be better to hire a professional to make sure the system is installed correctly.

 Is drip irrigation cheaper than a sprinkler system?